dfmoralesb/MPE_tutorials/tutorials/NGS.md

 		MELI_Aglaia_spectabilis_G09645_R1_fastqc.html
 		MELI_Aglaia_spectabilis_G09645_R1_fastqc.zip

-* The first is an `HTML` report that you download and open locally in your internet browser, and the second is a `zip` containing the stats files that we will use later.
+* The first is a `HTML` report that you download and open locally in your internet browser, and the second is a `zip` containing the stats files that we will use later.

 * To copy the `html` file to your laptop, do

-#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+#### THIS NEEDS TO BE TYPED IN A WINDOW ON YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
 JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/00_raw_reads/MELI_Aglaia_spectabilis_G09645_R1_fastqc.html ~/Desktop